ietf-wg-cellar/ebml-specification/specification.markdown

 - Any valid EBML Element according to the EBML Schema, Global Elements excluded, that is a Parent Element of the Unknown-Sized Element.
 - Any valid EBML Element according to the EBML Schema, Global Elements excluded, that is not a Descendant Element of the Unknown-Sized Element but share a common direct parent.
 For example a Top-Level Element.
-- Any valid EBML Element according to the EBML Schema, Global Elements excluded, that is a root element.
+- Any valid EBML Element according to the EBML Schema, Global Elements excluded, that is a Root Element.
 - The end of the EBML Document, either when reaching the end of the file or because a new EBML Header started.

 Consider an Unknown-Size Element which EBML path is `\root\level1\level2\elt`.
 Here are some possible and impossible way to end this element: